sergeev92/Wine-Quality/README.md

 After reviewing main file (or in case of ignoring it), it is recommended to open CalibratedModels.ipynb and try to use calibrated model.
 Currently, the code is written in such a way that it simply takes the same testing data (standardized and reduced), that was used during model development and apply the model for prediction.
 Thus, the results will be exactly the same as in the main file.

 However, this file can be used with arbitrary data as well.
-There were some processes of data standartization and feature selection  so the models are calibrated on standardized data and restricted set of features, in particular density and free sulfur dioxide are removed.
+There were some processes of data standardization and feature selection  so the models are calibrated on standardized data and restricted set of features, in particular density and free sulfur dioxide are removed.
 So, in case of arbitrary data, it should be saved in .csv format like original input data.
 Then, before applying the model, the data should be standardized and reduced (file CalibratedModels.ipynb contains more detailed comments).

 ## Summary
 Assuming this task, i.e. wine quality predictions, will continue, the following things can be made: